sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/2_enums.md

 Since we are interested in traversing all the nodes of the AST, this will always be `true`.

 As mentioned in the previous post in this series, the `SourceManager` class maps AST nodes back to their source locations within the translation unit.
-The `SourceManager::isInMainFile` check ensures that the node originates from the "main" file we are annotating - the one provided to `runToolOnCodeWithArgs`.
+The `isInMainFile()` check ensures that the node originates from the "main" file we are annotating - the one provided to `runToolOnCodeWithArgs`.
 This prevents annotations from being applied to external headers, and is a recurring pattern in every visitor we will implement.

 The visitor for `EnumConstantDecl` nodes is nearly identical, except that it inserts an `enum-value` annotation instead of `enum-name`: